-If you get services from this institution that are provided to you in a facility, the following

-- You must have a medical condition that would allow you to receive covered services for inpatient hospital care or skilled nursing facility care; - $\circ$ and You must get approval in advance from our plan before you are admitted to the facility or your stay will not be covered.

-Any inpatient, skilled nursing facility (SNF), and home health copayments and day limits apply to religious non-medical health care institution stays.
+- The facility providing the care must be certified by Medicare. - Our plan's coverage of services you receive is limited to non-religious aspects of care. - If you get services from this institution that are provided to you in a facility, the following conditions apply - O You must have a medical condition that would allow you to receive covered services for inpatient hospital care or skilled nursing facility care; - o - and - You must get approval in advance from our plan before you are admitted to the facility or your stay will not be covered. - Any inpatient, skilled nursing facility (SNF), and home health copayments and day limits apply to religious non-medical health care institution stays.
 (See Medical Benefits Chart in Chapter 4.) benefit.